Services, costs and hiring best practices - proven tips for getting great Construction Management Service

 A A bond will protect the homeowner if the terms of the contract are not met by the General Contractor.
 A bond is recommended for any work over $500.
 Make sure that your General Contractor's bond is valid and that the bond limit will cover the cost of completing or re-doing the work, before any work begins.

-A General Contractor can handle a number of jobs, activities and problems.
+An experienced General Contractor can handle a number of jobs, troubleshooting situations and repairs.
 The list below summarizes common Construction Management Services.
 Follow the appropriate links below to learn more about cost, options and quality requirements:

 We're a cooperative community that values and depends on your input.
 So, let us know - how can we improve this site?
 Would your friends and online contacts benefit from homewyse information?
 Make homewyse better for everyone - send your feedback or share this page.
 Many thanks!